 a single urbanised area.
 Just hamlets and tiny villages all the way.
 If you ever get the chance to do

-safe, quicker than any of the other journey’s I've done so far, and was mostly down hill with small short uphill
+any of the other journey’s I've done so far, and was mostly down hill with small short uphill sections that were

 The village of Sanford St. Martin was achingly beautiful, everything made from a local yellow stone.
 It is worth the

 trip alone to see this place.

 Getting towards Great Tew there is a dry stone wall (held up by only by gravity) that goes for a quarter of a mile